meltano/hub-utils/README.md

 ## `hub-utils merge-metadata`

-NOTE: USED FOR AUTOMATION ONLY
+NOTE: USED FOR [AUTOMATION](https://github.com/meltano/hub/tree/main/.github/workflows) ONLY

-This command will merge the latest SDK metadata from S3 with the existing hub
+Merge the latest SDK metadata from S3 with the existing hub

 **Usage**: